 Grief and loss in our society tends to be a taboo subject often not discussed.
 Infertility isn’t acknowledged as a loss at all.
 This is often referred to as “disenfranchised grief” and this adds even more weight and isolation to what is already an inherently difficult process.

 Until I lived it, I didn’t realize that infertility would look and feel so much like grief and loss.
-I’ve worked in the field of end-of-life, grief and loss for the last 19 years.
+I worked in the field of end-of-life, grief and loss for 19 years.
 My professional role, while it gave me some insight into what I was experiencing, it didn’t make my infertility journey any easier.
 I have both personal and professional experience in helping others (and myself) heal through grief.
-Whether this means navigating the world of assisted reproductive technology, trying to figure out a diagnosis, managing stress, relationship issues, loss, or deciding and/or having to come to terms with living child-free, I’m here to help.
+Whether this means navigating the world of assisted reproductive technology, trying to figure out a diagnosis, managing stress, relationship issues, loss, or having to make tough decisions around a changing family plan, I’m here to help.

 Multiple Issues Can Come with Infertility.